 Reasons to split large audio files

-There are some reasons to do this, and one of them is trouble with how to play long audio files.
-Software and hardware audio players often don't support CUE Sheets and treat each large audio file as a single audio track, and this makes trouble to select and identify the individual audio tracks.
+There are several reasons to do this, and one of them is the difficulty in playing long audio files.
+Software and hardware audio players often don't support CUE Sheets and treat each large audio file as a single audio track, making it challenging to select and identify individual audio tracks.

-Another reason is how to play audio files of format which is not supported by your mobile device or car player.
+Another reason is how to play audio files in a format that your mobile device or car player does not support.

-This article introduces a CUE Splitter and a tutorial on how to split audios (FLAC, MP3, APE, WAV, OGG, or WMA) associated with the CUE Sheet.
-With the CUE Splitter, you never have trouble in how to play audio files on your devices.
+This article introduces a CUE Splitter and provides a tutorial on how to split audio files (FLAC, MP3, APE, WAV, OGG, or WMA) associated with a CUE Sheet.
+With the CUE Splitter, you'll never have trouble playing audio files on your devices.

 CUE Sheet

-A CUE Sheet is a text file, commonly having a ".cue" extension and describing, how the tracks of a music album or audiobook are laid out.
-The CUE Sheet holds such information, as Start Time and End Time of each audio track, Track Title, Track Number, Artist, Album, and more.
+A CUE Sheet is a text file, commonly having a ".cue" extension and describing how the tracks of a music album or audiobook are laid out.
+The CUE Sheet contains information such as the Start Time and End Time of each audio track, Track Title, Track Number, Artist, Album, and more.

 An example of a CUE Sheet: